Chelsoconn/210/scope_lexical_closure.md

   innerFunc();  //'closure'
   ```

 - Here we can see that the function `createsClosure` is returned from the function invocation of `example`.
 Although the global scope does not have access to the `name` local variable within the `example` function, the `createsClosure` function created a closure which allows it to access it's lexical scope at time of creation.
 To reiterate, the closure ensures that the function has access to all the variables in the enclosing scope at time of creation, not execution.
 Even more, the variable's values are dynamically resolved, and not fixed to what they were at time of creation.
+By that I mean that the closure retains a pointer to the variable, and not the value.
+JavaScript will first try to resolve the variable  locally in the function, and if not found, it will look to the closure.
+The variable will resolve to the current value assigned to the variable.